Setting up a test environment

 test_store folder, update the

-admin/includes/dist-configure.php files so that the path names and database names are for your test store.
+- Set the path names to your test store.